 - Publish: Decide on and publish the final program of workshop activities.

-- During the workshop, organizers facilitate discussion, maintain productive interaction, and encourage participation.
+- During the workshop: Organizers facilitate discussion, maintain productive interaction, and encourage participation.
 The emphasis should be on group discussion rather than on the presentation of individual papers.
 Diversity of perspectives should be encouraged.

 We recommend that accepted workshop organizers consider the following timeline guidelines in preparing their call for submissions to match the conference preparation schedule: